-International single species action plan for the Western Palearctic population of Great Bustard, Otis tarda tarda
+International Single-Species Action Plan for the Western Palaearctic Population of Great Bustard, Otis tarda tarda

-The present action plan was commissioned by the European Commission and prepared by BirdLife International as subcontractor to the "N2K Group" in the frame of Service Contract N#070307/2007/488316/SER/B2 "Technical and scientific support in relation to the implementation of the 92/43 'Habitats' and 79/409 'Birds' Directives".
+The present action plan was commissioned by the European Commission and prepared by BirdLife International as subcontractor to the "N2K Group" in the framework of Service Contract N#070307/2007/488316/SER/B2 "Technical and scientific support in relation to the implementation of the 92/43 'Habitats' and 79/409 'Birds' Directives".
+The current version has been adapted to serve as the Action Plan for the CMS Memorandum of Understanding on the Conservation and Management of the Middle-European Population of the Great Bustard.